neocortical/log5go/README.md

 Very loosely based on the (in)famous log4j Java logging library, but uncluttered, Go-like, and awesome.

 Log5Go is *mostly* compatible with Go's log package, and is almost a drop-in replacement.
+See section on replacing the Go logger for details.

 [![Build Status](https://travis-ci.org/neocortical/log5go.svg?branch=master)](https://travis-ci.org/neocortical/log5go)